sharadregoti/tyk-docs/tyk-docs/content/planning-for-production/database-settings/postgresql.md

 ## Migrating from an existing MongoDB instance

-For v4.0 we have provided a migration command that will help you migrate all data from the main storage layer (APIs, Policies, Users, UserGroups, Webhooks, Certificates, Portal Settings, Portal Catalogues, Portal Pages, Portal CSS etc.).
+For v4.0 we have provided a migration command that will help you migrate all data from the main storage layer (APIs, Policies, Users, UserGroups, Webhooks, Certificates, Portal Settings, Portal Catalogs, Portal Pages, Portal CSS etc.).

 {{< note success >}}
 **Note**